INRIX-rebecca-davey/hack-evening-2017/README.md

 Description: use data features (existing or engineered) to develop a model that can predict casualty severity (slight vs serious)

+Example of similar work: [Overview of a ML approach to a binary classification problem](https://www.kaggle.com/c/titanic) and [for some ideas](https://www.quora.com/What-are-some-binary-classification-algorithms)

 ### Challenge 2: machine learning - time series modelling

 Description: develop a time series model to fit and forecast the rate of accidents with time